-At the University of Chicago Medicine, we provide the most advanced care for rheumatic and autoimmune diseases.
+At UChicago Medicine, we provide the most advanced care for rheumatic and autoimmune diseases.
 Our physicians are involved in critical research on these diseases, looking at genetic and biochemical markers.
 Knowledge of rheumatic diseases is growing, and better treatments are becoming available that can improve quality of life while limiting pain and other symptoms.

 More than 100 rheumatic and autoimmune diseases exist, and many can be difficult to diagnose and manage.
-Our regionally and nationally respected rheumatologists regularly care for patients with both rare and common disorders, including:
+Our regionally and nationally respected rheumatologists provide care for these conditions and many others:

 - Raynaud's phenomenon